reachlightspeed/lightspeed-site/lightspeed/blog/announcing_lightspeed.md

 layout: blog.njk
 ---

-I can't remember the first time I got online -- but I do remember the screech of the modem for the handshake between your computer and your ISP.
+I can't remember the first time I got online -- but I do remember the sound.
+The blaring screech of the dial-up modem for the handshake between your computer and your ISP (via landline!).

 I remember the applications.
 AOL instant messenger.
 Downloading songs on Kazaa over night while you tied up the phone line.
+Games with friends.

 The web of today is a different beast.
-Instantly available streaming audio and video on demand.
-Entire applications that execute operations of their own without refreshing.
+Streaming 4k video and high-definition audio that's readily available.
+Entire applications that live in the browser.

-Browsers have also come a long way.
-Originally built for displaying documents, they're now applications that run _applications_ of their own.
-Increasingly computer hardware is becoming the 'dumb terminal' that allows for a connection to this rich ecosystem of interconnected applications.
+Browsers themselves have come a long way.
+Originally built for displaying documents, they're applications that now run _applications_ of their own.
+Increasingly the computer hardware in front of you is becoming the 'dumb terminal' that allows for a connection to this rich ecosystem of interconnected applications hosted in the cloud.
 The browser applications of today are capable of doing so much -- allowing us to share high-quality photos and videos with friends and family, collaborate on docs with coworkers in real time, and more.

 None of this is possible without pushing a lot of data up and down the pipe.